 I also wanted to check how ProWritingAid would evaluate my writing style in depth.
-The toolbar for style feature appears on the left-hand-side corner with crisp numbered details.
+The toolbar for the style feature appears on the left-hand-side corner with crisp numbered details.

 While this is not much for brief articles, for long articles or academic papers, or the draft of a book, it is exhausting.

 Similar to the style feature, there is a Grammar feature as well.
-It has the same cons of a procedure too long to land on the error.
+It has the same cons of a too-long procedure to land on the error.

-But what I loved here was the detailed reason along with an article on every issue found by clicking on the “i” button, which is “Learn more about this suggestion”
+But what I loved here, was the detailed reason along with an article on every issue found by clicking on the “i” button, which is “Learn more about this suggestion”

 I also explored the Thesaurus Feature and enjoyed the variety of words that came up as alternatives.

-Although like the other features, it is a little manual to go to every issue and fix it; I did not mind it so much here because I could use the resolve button if I wanted to replace the word with a synonym.
+Although like the other features, it has a little manual to go to every issue and fix it; I did not mind it so much here because I could use the resolve button if I wanted to replace the word with a synonym.

-The thing I enjoyed most about ProWritingAid is the readability features.
+The thing I enjoyed the most about ProWritingAid is the readability features.
 There are metrics in place for evaluating the readability, diction, and cliche usages.
 If you write for an audience like me, this would be useful to improve the engagement of your writing.